Author: Nick Andrews, Small Farms Program, Oregon State University

 Type 2 graywater is treated by a chemical or biological process to reduce total suspended solids and organic matter concentrations.
 Because this type of graywater is stabilized through treatment, it may be used for drip irrigation and in landscape ponds.
 Type 3 graywater is treated to type 2 standards and disinfected to reduce bacteria and other potential pathogens.
 Because of its high level of treatment, type 3 graywater is suitable for additional uses, such as sprinkler irrigation and dust control.

 Anyone planning to reuse graywater must first get a DEQ permit.
 Three tiers of permits are available depending on the type and amount of graywater generated.
 Tiers 1 and 2 are general permits.
-Tier 1 is for single family residences and duplexes that generate less than 300 gallons per day of type 1 graywater for use as subsurface irrigation of landscape plants or compost.
-Tier 2 is available for any structure that generates less than 1200 gallons or type 1 or type 2 graywater per day.
-Tier 3 is an individual permit for any system not eligible under a tier 1 or 2 general permit.
+Tier 1 is for single-family residences and duplexes that generate less than 300 gallons per day of type 1 graywater for use as subsurface irrigation of landscape plants or compost.
+Tier 2 is available for any structure that generates less than 1200 gallons of type 1 or type 2 graywater per day.
+Tier 3 is an individual permit for any system not eligible under a tier 1 or 2 general permits.
 It is more expensive and requires additional information.

 DEQ will begin accepting applications for graywater reuse and disposal systems in the spring of 2012.
 Additional information is available through their website: http://www.deq.state.or.us/wq/reuse/graywater.htm. (adapted from DEQ website)